KaroliShp/CatGNN/README.md

 # CatGNN 🐱

-A prototype for Category Theory-based GNN Library.
-Implementation of [Graph Neural Networks are Dynamic Programmers (Dudzik and Veličković, 2019)](https://arxiv.org/abs/2203.15544) developed for *L45: Representation Learning on Graphs and Networks* course at Cambridge.
+Prototype for a category theory-based GNN library.
+Implementation of [Graph Neural Networks are Dynamic Programmers (Dudzik and Veličković, 2019)](https://arxiv.org/abs/2203.15544) submitted as coursework for *L45: Representation Learning on Graphs and Networks* course at Cambridge.

-The goal of CatGNN is to provide a generic GNN implementation using a new set of primitive operators coming from category theory and abstract algebra.
-User only needs to provide a specific implementation of the new primitives to implement any GNN.
+The goal of CatGNN is to provide a generic GNN template using a new set of primitive operators coming from category theory and abstract algebra.
+The user only needs to provide a specific implementation of the new primitives to implement any GNN.

 ## Basic example